transloadit/uppy/website/src/docs/uppy.md

 }
 ```

 This global metadata is added to each file in Uppy.
-It can be modified with two methods:
+It can be modified by two methods:

 1. [`uppy.setMeta({ username: 'Peter' })`](/docs/uppy/#uppy-setMeta-data) — set or update meta for all files.
 2. [`uppy.setFileMeta('myfileID', { resize: 1500 })`](/docs/uppy/#uppy-setFileMeta-fileID-data) — set or update meta for specific file.

 Metadata from each file is then attached to uploads in [Tus](/docs/tus/) and [XHRUpload](/docs/xhrupload/) plugins.

-Metadata can also be added from a `<form>` element on your page via [Form](/docs/form/)plugin or via UI if you are using Dashboard with [`metaFields`](/docs/dashboard/#metaFields) option.
+Metadata can also be added from a `<form>` element on your page, through the [Form](/docs/form/)plugin or through the UI if you are using Dashboard with the [`metaFields`](/docs/dashboard/#metaFields) option.

 <a id="onBeforeFileAdded"></a>
 ### `onBeforeFileAdded: (currentFile, files) => currentFile`

 A function run before a file is added to Uppy.
-Gets passed `(currentFile, files)` where `currentFile` is a file that is about to be added, and `files` is an object with all files that already are in Uppy.
+It gets passed `(currentFile, files)` where `currentFile` is a file that is about to be added, and `files` is an object with all files that already are in Uppy.

-Use this function to run any number of custom checks on the selected file, or manipulating it, like optimizing a file name, for example.
+Use this function to run any number of custom checks on the selected file, or manipulate it, for instance, by optimizing a file name.

 Return true/nothing or a modified file object to proceed with adding the file: